kentucky

 The arched ribbon that reads “WCPL” is the focus element, and also suggests a bookmark.
 The opened book in front of the ribbon creates depth and perspective.
 A simple “Est’d 1967” in front of the book reminds viewers of the library’s staying power in the community.

-Finally, I topped the design off with the green and white mountains sprawling in the background.
-These elements are a nod to the beautiful mountains and hollers in Eastern Kentucky.
-WCPL ordered several tweaks and revisions as we went along.
+Finally, I topped the design off with the green and white mountains that sprawl in the background.
+These elements are a nod to the beautiful mountains and hollers throughout Eastern Kentucky.
+WCPL ordered several tweaks and revisions as the process went along.
 In the end, however, the library board were very happy with the finished product.
-It was time to move on to their website design.
+It was then time to move on to their website design.

 “Book” me to design your library logo design

 Are you a public library coordinator?
 Do you run a small business or nonprofit?
-Do you need a strong, traditional mark to represent your brand?
+You need a strong, traditional mark that represents your library’s connection to the community.
 Contact me today.

 I designed this fitness logo for a new workout studio startup based here on the South side of Lexington, KY.
 The owner was up against a tight deadline to open his first location.
 Luckily for him, tight deadlines are my specialty!
 I was up for the challenge and we worked closely together to bring his original sketch to life.
 His mark was ready with time to spare, gracing the signage at his independent gym’s grand opening.